nocalhost/nocalhost.github.io/docs/config/config-deployment-advance.md

 ******

-# Support for Dep components and other configuration methods

-Nocalhost's development configuration supports multiple developing ways, such as ConfigMap, Annotations, etc. In fact, these configuration methods ** also suit for ** deployment configuration.
-But some functions need to be implemented through the K8s adminssion WebHook.
-In Nocalhost, a component called `Nocalhost-Dep` plays this role, and `Nocalhost Server` will automatically deploy this component for you. if you do not use `Nocalhost Server`, then additional deployment of `Nocalhost Dep` is required.
+Nocalhost's development configuration supports multiple developing ways, such as ConfigMap, Annotations, etc.

+In fact, these configuration methods ** also suit for ** deployment configuration.
+Buts some functions need to be implemented through the K8s Admission WebHook.
+In Nocalhost, a component called `Nocalhost-Dep` plays this role, and `Nocalhost Server` will automatically deploy this component for you.

+if you do not use `Nocalhost Server`, then additional deployment of `Nocalhost Dep` is required.

 <br/>